-Fact: Autistic people can be extremely compassionate and truly care deeply about others.
-They struggle with fitting their feelings of caring and sympathy into daily interactions.
+Fact: autistic people can be extremely compassionate and truly care deeply about others.
+But they struggle with fitting their feelings of caring and sympathy into daily interactions.

-ASD can make it very challenging in picking up on a total stranger’s facial expressions, tone of voice, and body language.
-Do not mistake this “inability” for indifference.
+ASD can make it very hard in picking up on a total stranger's facial expressions, tone of voice, and body language.
+Do not mistake this "inability" for coldness and indifference.

 Greatest Myth #2: Autistics are Anti-Social

-Fact: Though some autistic people are very happy and comfortable in their own company, most long for friends like anyone else.
+Fact: though some autistic people are very happy and comfortable in their own company, most long for new friends like everyone else.

 Bear in mind, social situations are far more difficult for anyone with a disability which impairs their social interaction and communication skills.
 It may take more effort for autistics to manage, and several are fearful of offending people by accident.
 So consequently they may feel rather shy.
-And, since they usually have problems making small, informal talk, they may sometimes appear as uninterested or remote.
+And, since they usually have problems making small and informal talk, they may sometimes appear uninterested or remote.

-Greatest Myth #3: Autistics Will Never Fall in Love
+Greatest Myth #3: Autistics Never Fall in Love

 Although dating is fraught with unspoken social rules, making it that more challenging for autistic individuals, and although many feel quite uncomfortable with physical contact, autistics do find the right person sooner or later.

 Having autism does not necessarily mean you are unable to feel love, or you are not lovable.
 Everyone must work continuously at their relationships, and with affection and dedication, romance does blossom for autistics.